anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 -  managed via the hypervisor and container runtime (Hypervisor Attached for virtual machine and Container Persistent for containers) and is connected via cloud infrastructure underlay network and
 -  Shared File Storage and the Object storage which is connected via the tenant / user overlay network.
-   The details of the tenant storage consumption model are covered in section :ref:`ref_model/chapters/chapter03:virtual storage`.
+   The details of the tenant storage consumption model are covered in section :ref:`Storage for Tenant Consumption`.

 In managing the provision of virtual storage the tenant should be able to request alternate performance levels, capacity and behaviours.
 The set of selectable attributes includes: